-B.10.8.
+B.4.3.
 Compliance function

-Axeria iard has designated Compliance to be a key function, reporting directly to the Chief Executive Officer, effective manager.
+Axeria iard has designated Compliance to be a key function, reporting directly to the CEO, Executive Director.
 It provides advice to senior management and the Board of Directors.

 The Compliance function presents the policies and activity reports falling within its scope to the Board of Directors.
 It can contact the Board of Directors whenever a major incident impacting its areas of expertise occurs.
 The compliance policy is reviewed annually and describes the roles and responsibilities of the function, its areas of intervention and its relationship with the internal control system and its governance.